microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-07.md

 To learn more about the secrets building block, read the [introduction to this building block](https://docs.dapr.io/developing-applications/building-blocks/secrets/) in the Dapr documentation.
 Also, checkout the [secrets chapter](https://docs.microsoft.com/dotnet/architecture/dapr-for-net-developers/secrets) in the [Dapr for .NET Developers](https://docs.microsoft.com/dotnet/architecture/dapr-for-net-developers/) guidance eBook.

-Update the services to use a Dapr secrets buildling block.
+Update the services to use a Dapr secrets building block.

 - Create a local JSON file & add the following credentials:
   - SMTP credentials (from the \*email\*\* Dapr component configured in [Challenge-05](./Challenge-05.md)).